ammul/library/stories/REGOD.md

 The subsonic frequency arrived in his chest before he recognized it as sound.
 In the sternum.
 In the back teeth.
 Below the threshold of hearing, below the threshold of anything he could have called sensation before now.

 He knew it from the text.
-He had read the text two hundred times.
+He had read the text until he could have recited it.

 His knees found the floor.
 He did not decide to kneel.